montagejs/mr/README.md

 ## Compatibility

-At present, Montage Require depends on `document.querySelector` and probably several other recent EcmaScript methods that might not be available in legacy browsers.
+At present, Mr depends on `document.querySelector` and probably several other recent EcmaScript methods that might not be available in legacy browsers.
 With your help, I intend to isolate and fix these bugs.